Dr. Michael N. Compton Public Affairs Essay Contest

 The author of the winning essay will receive a cash prize of $500, plus an additional $500 to be donated in the winner's name to the charity or non-profit of their choice.
 The winning work will be published on the MSU Public Affairs website.
 First place prize is provided by Sigma Pi alumni via the Institute for Development of Ethics and Leadership (IDEAL)

 This contest is open to full-time sophomore, junior and senior level Missouri State University undergraduate students attending on the Springfield campus.
-Essays will address the 2019-20 public affairs theme, The 21st Century Digital World.
+Essays will address the 2021-22 public affairs theme, Bridging the Divide.
 Submissions may address the theme as a whole or an individual aspect of the theme.

-- Essay must be the original work by the person submitting the essay.
+- Essay must be the original work by the person submitting the essay and address an aspect of Bridging the Divide.

 - Essays may be any length between 250 and 1500 words.